iMeanAI/WebCanvas/README.md

 - **Key Nodes Annotation**: Introduces the concept of "key nodes" to offer in-progress feedback and a granular, phase-based assessment system that rigorously evaluate web agents in the wild.
 - **Scale Web Agent Evaluation in Live Web Environments**: Connected to a comprehensive suite of toolkits with accurate observation capture and rich action space to define demonstration trajectories and intermediate states for real-time, open-ended web tasks, allowing for robust evaluation in dynamic web environments.
 Check out our [How to guide](https://webcanvas.gitbook.io/webcanvas-docs).
 - **Mind2Web-Live Dataset**: Presents a refined version of the original Mind2Web[^1] static dataset, containing 542 tasks with 2439 intermediate evaluation states, serving as the foundation general purpose benchmark.
-- **Open Data Access**: Raw data of all challenges can be downloaded, including raw html(ready), screenshot(ready), DOM tree(soon), Axtree(soon), captured action(ready), element position(ready), etc., refer to [challenge propose](#challenge) and [data download](#download).
-We plan to open the data to the community free for research use.
+- **Open Data Access**: Raw data of all challenges can be downloaded, including raw html, full screenshot, DOM tree, Axtree, operation video, captured action, element information, etc., refer to [challenge propose](#challenge) and [data download](#download).
+The data is open accessible to the community free for research use.

 ## 🚀 Roadmap

 - **Better Modularity and More Flexible Integration**: To help easier integration of WebCanvas evaluation, connect offline agents to online web environment.
-- **Better Observation**: Faster in computing, more accurate, and combine more modality(text, code, vision, conversation, etc.)
-- **Broader Action Space**: Add actions like cache in memory, output final answer, code execution etc. to develop a better interface for web agent, which may differ from human's.
 - **Dynamic Evaluation Function**: Provide toolkit for community to define dynamic evaluation functions(for example, model-based evaluation) as supplementary of current static evaluation functions.
 - **More Dataset Coverage**: Introduce more datasets in different domains that address key capabilities in online web tasks.
 - **Accumulate Knowledge on Agent Experiences**: Develop better algorithm to handle error encountered when inference in live environment, also accumulate knowledge on agent experiences in different websites.
-- **Statistics on Agent Cost other than Performance**: Enable calculation of token consumption or GPU consumption of agent framework or agent model to serve as another optimization goal for truly practical web agent.
-- **Cloud Version to Mitigate Environment Discrepancy**: We are working on a cloud version for more reliable evaluation.
+- **Better Visualization of Agent Performance**: Enable batch visualization and analysis of agent trajectories.
+- **More Reliable Evaluation**: Cloud browser environment with captcha solving for more stable and consistent evaluation.

 ## 📋 TODO